Ocean Freight: Ocean & Sea Freight Shipping to and from Canada

 When choosing between FCL and LCL sea freight, there are some key considerations to keep in mind.

-You shouldn’t just choose LCL or FCL freight based on the cost or size of your shipment, with that said.
+You shouldn’t just choose LCL or FCL freight on the cost or size of your shipment.
 When deciding, here are some important considerations you should remember.

 - Less than Container loads take more time: Sharing a container with multiple shipments requires additional processing days.

-- Flexibility is key in today's fast-paced world: LCL sea freight offers more flexibility in routing than FCL.
+- Flexibility is key in cross border logistics: LCL sea freight offers more flexibility in routing than FCL.
 Often is is more efficient to divide your shipments to different destinations or regions.

 Countering the additional cost of multiple bill of ladings are the lowering of other costs.
 LCL can reduce the cost of additional warehousing, unloading, and sorting.
 Organize your cargo into containers for specific cities and regions.
 By not having to do this at the first port saves time and money.

-A partially filled full container can cost less than LCL
+A partially full container can cost less than LCL

-FCL freight doesn't always cost more, as LCL freight charged per cubic meter (CBM).
+FCL freight doesn't always cost more, as LCL freight charges per cubic meter (CBM).
 It might be better to pay for an entire shipping container, depending on the the cost per CBM.

 FCL Shipping is a popular choice for businesses looking to transport large quantities of goods.